satya164/react-navigation-addons/README.md

 ### Customize navigation options

 Navigation options are usually tightly coupled to your component.
-What if you could configure them inside render instead of in the static property?
+What if you could configure them inside your component instead of in the static property?

 ```js
 import React, { Component } from 'react';